Email Infrastructure with Compliance Built In, Not Bolted On

 Consistent Policy Across All Agent Deployments

-Oversight mode, disclosure settings, and compliance tags are configured at the mailbox level.
+Oversight mode and disclosure enforcement are set at the mailbox level.
 Compliance officers review the mailbox configuration once rather than auditing every agent codebase.
 New agents that route through the same mailbox inherit the same controls automatically.

 CAN-SPAM and GDPR Mechanics at the Delivery Layer